PKD and Employment

 Once your employer is aware of your disability, they must consider what reasonable adjustments they can make to avoid you being at a disadvantage when doing your job.
 What’s considered ‘reasonable’ will partly depend on your role and the size of organisation for which you work.
 For example, a large corporation may be able to offer you an alternative role with better-suited duties, but a small charity might not have the flexibility to do this.

-Examples of reasonable adjustments an employer might make for a person with PKD-related disability are:
+Examples of reasonable adjustments an employer might make for a person with a PKD-related disability are:

 - allowing you to reduce your hours, becoming part-time